 1. One Word Story

-Create a whole-class story in this imaginative drama activity which is for practising individual and group focus.
+Create a whole-class story in this imaginative drama activity that is for practicing individual and group focus.

 - Students sit or stand in a circle.